 1 Scope

-The present document describes the features of a PDL to be applicable as a qualified electronic ledger in eIDAS.
+The present document describes the features of a PDL to be applicable as a qualified electronic ledger and in support for eIDAS trust services.
 The document analyses the properties that a PDL can have to be an enabler for eIDAS, for authentication and identification, and also for using eIDAS in other areas of the Digital Economy.

 2 References